cccbr/runningatower/content/docs/buildingateam/planning/index.md

 ## Plan Ahead

-To get the most out of the time available plan at least one piece of ringing ahead, ideally two.
-This will reduce gaps between pieces and allow more ringing time.
+To get the most out of the time available plan at least one touch (used here to mean a piece of ringing) ahead, ideally two.
+This will reduce gaps between touches and allow more ringing time.

 - Know what is going to be rung next and for whose primary benefit.
 Ringers benefit from knowing what is coming next, they can mentally rehearse or even look up things while they are sitting out.
 If sessions are regularly run to a pattern, ringers start to follow the pattern and know when they are likely to get a chance to ring what they need to practice.
 - Try to avoid the trap where the ‘good’ ringer(s) only come at the end of the practice for the ‘good/advanced ringing’.